voxel51/fiftyone/docs/source/integrations/pinecone.rst

 Authentication
 --------------

-In order to connect to a Pinecone server, you must provide your API key and environment, which can be done in a variety of ways.
+In order to connect to a Pinecone server, you must provide your credentials, which can be done in a variety of ways.

 **Environment variables (recommended)**

-The recommended way to configure your Pinecone credentials is to store them in the
+The recommended way to configure your Pinecone credentials is to store them in the environment variables shown below, which are automatically accessed by FiftyOne whenever a connection to Pinecone is made:
-`FIFTYONE_BRAIN_SIMILARITY_PINECONE_API_KEY` and
-`FIFTYONE_BRAIN_SIMILARITY_PINECONE_ENVIRONMENT` environment variables.
-These are automatically accessed by FiftyOne whenever a connection to Pinecone is made.

 .. code-block:: shell